Sport Spread Betting Guide

 Is Sports Spread Betting Regulated?

-Sports spread betting is regulated by the Financial Conduct Authority (just like the financial spread betting markets).
-The FCA regulates spread betting to ensure that bettors are protected and treated fairly and that the client’s funds are protected should the company go bankrupt.
+Sports spread betting is regulated by the Financial Conduct Authority, just like the financial spread betting markets are.
+The FCA regulates spread betting to ensure that bettors are protected and treated fairly, and that the client’s funds are protected if the company goes bankrupt or if the bettor experiences a heavy loss.

 Can You Use Leverage When Sports Spread Betting?

-No, sports spread betting does not have leverage as you are betting on the outcome of an event.
+No, sports spread betting does not have leverage.
 However, you will use the margin as collateral to open a spread bet, ensuring you have enough funds to cover any losses.
+As the FCA requires negative balance protection, your losses will never exceed your account balance.

 Does Taxes Apply For Sports Spread Betting?